Nick-Lemy/momo-data-analysis/README.md

 Run the live server on Visual Studio Code
 ```

+### 4 - Browser

+Live Server will automatically open your browser.

+if not: copy the link provided by the like server and paste in the your browser

 ## Conclusion

 Enjoy our app :>\) !
 And buy us a coffe